 I was so appalled at this that I did some further research on pet adoption.
 A shelter in my area had a kitten that I thought was adorable.
 When I read more about it, the fee was $125 and you needed to bring all vet records of any former or deceased pets with you, your vets contact information plus three references.
 Of course, shelters want animals to go to the best homes–but the purpose is to get them homes and not make people dance through hoops when so many poor animals are getting put down every day.

-My mother went to the shelter many years ago.
+Many years ago, my mother went to a pet shelter and never suffered through any pet adoption obstacles.
 All that was required of her for pet adoption was to pay an extremely nominal fee for a cat.
 The only thing she needed to do was signing a paper to her good intentions about being a responsible caretaker to her cat.
 Afterwards, she walked out with a cat in her arm.
 She didn’t even get a box.

 My brother’s friend got turned down, which shocked her as well as everyone else that knew this caring woman.
 Why the shelter interviewer decided that his friend was unworthy is a complete mystery.
 After all, it was not because she was going do something nasty to the cat.
 She wasn’t going to feed it a snake or make a deal with hungry dogs.
 No, she had the audacity to actually tell the truth that she was going to go to work every day and the cat would be alone for at least five hours.
 And for that bit of honesty they denied her.

 Now for a dog I can see the need for more human attention since they get more attached to you.
 When my next door neighbors first moved in, I would hear their dogs cry and whine like babies when they would go to work.
 After a period of time of several weeks, those dogs eventually calmed down.
 However, a cat is more independent and sleeps most of the day.
 In addition, a cat is a less needy pet compared to a dog that not only craves more attention, but also needs walking, etc.